UPBGE/upbge/doc/python_api/rst/bgui/bgui_utils.rst

    Bases: :class:`~bgui.widget.Widget`

-   A base layout class to be used with the BGESystem
+   A base layout class to be used with the BGUI System

    :arg sys: The BGUI system.
    :arg data: User data.